abdullahk90/jenkins-connect-github/README.md

 # jenkins-connect-github
-New Github Repo to connect to Jenkins
+New Github Repo to connect to Jenkins..